 There are simple formulas for calculating the ACH for either the direct airflow method or the tracer gas method (to be presented and discussed in later articles).

-Measurement of actual air flows in buildings is more difficult because of difficulty in measuring all the air intakes and exhaust points which are often spread out, in high ceilings, or a large number of test points.
-Rise of a tracer gas only involves release of the tracer gas at an air intake or even within the building itself.
-The only real issue is to allow the tracer gas time to be evenly distributed though out the building before taking the “start” test.
+Measurement of actual airflows in buildings is more difficult because of difficulty in measuring all the air intakes and exhaust points which are often spread out, in high ceilings, or a large number of test points.
+The Use of a tracer gas-only involves reliance on the tracer gas at an air intake or even within the building itself.
+The only real issue is to allow the tracer gas time to be evenly distributed throughout the building before taking the “start” test.

 - They can be used to test the effectiveness of individual supply or exhaust systems.

 - They can measure if exhaust air is being re-entrained back into the building.

 - As a leak detector in both open and closed systems.